Skip to content

 • Contact Us

-The Qualifications to Be a Plastic Surgeon: A Comprehensive Guide
+The Qualifications to Be a Specialist Breast, Cosmetic and Onco-Plastic Surgeon: A Comprehensive Guide

-Becoming a plastic surgeon is a rigorous journey that demands exceptional dedication, extensive education, and a commitment to patient safety and aesthetics.
+Becoming an onco-plastic surgeon is a rigorous journey that demands exceptional dedication, extensive education, and a commitment to patient safety and aesthetics.

-This article delves into the multifaceted qualifications required to pursue a career in plastic surgery, encompassing educational pathways, residency training, board certifications, and ongoing professional development.
+This article delves into the multifaceted qualifications required to pursue a career in Breast, cosmetic Breast and Oncoplastic Breast Surgery.
+This is a little distinct from general plastic surgery, encompassing educational pathways, residency training, UK specialist (akin to board certification) certifications, and ongoing professional development.

 Undergraduate Education

-The path to becoming a plastic surgeon begins with obtaining a bachelor’s degree, typically in a science-related field such as biology, chemistry, or biomedical sciences.
-This foundational education provides the necessary knowledge base for the subsequent medical training.
+The path to becoming an onco-plastic breast surgeon begins with obtaining a bachelor’s of medicine and surgery degree, typically at a premiere medical school in the UK.
+This foundational education provides the necessary knowledge base for the subsequent medical and surgical training.

 Medical School